Luka-Abey/CAW/README.md

 Website for Community Action on Waste project.

-To feature functionality for uploading project ideas for low carbon neighbourhoods, via a form stating:
+Features functionality for submitting project ideas for low traffic neighbourhoods.

-- Name (optional)
-- Idea
-- Funding requirements/estimations

-Others can comment on these ideas, which get read from the db on a separate page with:
+Others can comment on these ideas with questions/clarifications/support, on a discussion page.
-Questions/clarifications/support for ideas

 ## Install & Run Locally: